-Founded by Vivian Grant (later Farrell), the Fund for Horses has its roots in a grassroots citizen advocacy group called Texans for Horses, formed on the early part of 2001 whose mission was to shut down the State’s two foreign owned horse slaughter plants.
+Founded by Vivian Grant (later Farrell), the Fund for Horses has its roots in a grassroots citizen advocacy group called Texans for Horses, formed in the early part of 2001.
+Its mission was to shut down the State’s two foreign-owned horse slaughter plants.

 Success in Texas caught national attention and began to attract horse lovers and activists across the country.